Vons

-Vons is a Southern California and Southern Nevada supermarket chain owned by Albertsons.
+The Vons Companies, Inc. is a supermarket chain owned by Albertsons, with most of its locations in Southern California and the Las Vegas Valley.
 It is headquartered in Fullerton, California, and operates stores under the Vons and Pavilions banners.
 It was owned by Safeway Inc. and headquartered in Arcadia, California, before that company was acquired by and folded into Albertsons along with all of their subsidiaries, including Vons.

 History

 Beginning

 Charles Von der Ahe opened a 20-foot wide store named Von's Groceteria in downtown Los Angeles, California, in 1906.
 The business had grown to 87 stores by 1928, when he sold the operation to MacMarr Stores.
 MacMarr was acquired by M.B.
 Skaggs' Safeway in 1930.
-In 1932, his sons Theodore and Wilfred Von der Ahe restarted the Von's Grocery Company.
+In 1932, Von der Ahe's sons Theodore and Wilfred Von der Ahe restarted the Von's Grocery Company.

 In 1948, Von's opened a pioneering store which offered self-service, pre-packaged produce, meat, and deli items.
-By 1958, it had doubled in size to 27 stores, the third-largest grocery chain in the Greater Los Angeles Area In 1960 it acquired the sixth-largest, competitor Shopping Bag, a merger that was challenged by the Federal Trade Commission on antitrust grounds.
+By 1958, it had doubled in size to 27 stores, the third-largest grocery chain in the Greater Los Angeles area.
+In 1960 it acquired the sixth-largest, competitor Shopping Bag, a merger that was challenged by the Federal Trade Commission on antitrust grounds.
 In 1966 the United States Supreme Court ruled against Von's in United States v.
 Von's Grocery Co.
 (384 U.S. 270), forcing a re-divestiture of the stores, which were eventually sold to Fisher Foods.
 The Von der Ahe family sold the chain to Household Finance Corporation in 1969.
 In 1970, Vons had 128 stores, making it the second largest supermarket chain in southern California behind Safeway.
 In 1972, Vons acquired DeFalco's Food Giant, a San Diego supermarket chain.